hevayo/ballerina-openai-client/openai.finetunes/Package.md

 ```

 ### Step 2: Create a new connector instance
-Create and initialize `finetunes:Client` with the `apiKey` obtained.
+Create and initialize a `finetunes:Client` with the obtained `apiKey`.
 ```ballerina
     finetunes:Client finetunesClient = check new ({
         auth: {